LinuxForHealth/health-patterns/clinical-ingestion/utilities/README.md

 `./setupClinicalIngestionFlow http://nifi.xyz.org:8080  twinkle someotherregistry`

+In addition, you can also provide a registry and a bucket.
+Note: if you want to provide a bucket name, you are **required** to also specify a registry name that contains that bucket.
+For example

+`./setupClinicalIngestionFlow http://nifi.xyz.org:8080  twinkle registryname bucketname`

 Status messages will log the activity of the script and you will see a completion message at the end.
 At that point, you may need to refresh your Nifi canvas to see the new process group.